nymtech/nym-mixnet/README.md

 # Anonymous messaging using mix networks

 This is an experimental implementation of an anonymous messaging system based on Ania Piotrowska's PhD research.

-Note that this is not an officially supported DeepMind product.
+It's a simple implementation of the [Loopix](https://arxiv.org/abs/1703.00536) paper.

 ## Setup